Balak, Pinchas, & Matot: Midianites Revisited

 The Torah portion, Pinchas, opens with God’s declaration:

-Pinchas, son of Elazar son of Aaron the High Priest, turned back My hot wrath from the Israelites through his kina among them, kina for Me, so I did not finish off the Israelites through My kina.
+Pinchas, son of Elazar son of Aaron the High Priest, turned back My hot wrath from the Israelites through his kina beside My kina in their midst so I did not finish off the Israelites through My kina.
 Therefore say: Here I am, giving him my covenant of peace.
 And it will be for him and for his seed after him a covenant of priesthood forever… (Numbers/Bemidbar 25:11-13)

 kina (קְנְאָ) = zeal, fervor, passion, jealousy.